Nurfballs/SiriServer-CatFacts/README.md

 Description
 -----------
-Annoy your friends or fill your frontal lobes with random facts about feline phenomenon!
+Frustrate your friends or fill your frontal lobes with facts about feline phenomenon!

 Files
 -----